SebastienDuruz/Eve-Intel-Checker/README.md

 Once selected, **OpenFile** icon turn green.

 The App is now ready to listen for new intel messages.

+The application automatically checks for a new version of the **same chatlog** file.
+So Once the chat log file is configured, you should no longer have to do anything.

 ### App running